TDCJ Windham School District: An Ongoing Success Story - Reprinted from the Paducah Post

 'Our students are expected to behave appropriately while attending school,' says Moore.
 'Our teachers use Social Contracts as one method of encouragement to promote proper behavior while in class.
 The students on our campus rarely misbehave.
 My staff works hard to keep our students actively involved in their education so discipline isn't an issue.'

-It is interesting to note that an offender can enroll in school if their custody status is allowable in a school program.
+It is interesting to note that resident can enroll in school if their custody status is allowable in a school program.

-And that's just what Mrs. Moore and the employees of WSD are trying to do, lower the percentage of recidivism among offenders.
+And that's just what Mrs. Moore and the employees of WSD are trying to do, lower the percentage of recidivism among residents.
 The best way to do this, studies show, is with education.
-The better educated, the better chance an offender will become part of a functioning, productive society.
+The better educated, the better chance a resident will become part of a functioning, productive society.

 I recently had the opportunity to speak to a graduating class at the T.L.
 Roach Unit.
 I had no idea what to expect, but was very pleasantly surprised.
 Without knowing any of the backgrounds of any of the graduates (there were a little over 40 I believe) I was surprised at how seriously they took getting their diplomas, and how many of them were already talking about taking their education to the next level.
 Most of these men were very young and I had a very good feeling that a brighter future lay ahead for many of them.
 We all make mistakes; we get involved in the wrong crowd, we are in the wrong place at the wrong time doing the WRONG things, and some, ah, well, we never listen to our parents!
 But everyone (almost everyone) deserves a second chance.
 It's my belief that education helps with that second chance, and the Windham School District is one of the best places to start.